mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/USART/USART_SyncCommunication_FullDuplex_DMA/readme.txt

 @par Example Description

-This example shows how to configure GPIO, USART, DMA and SPI peripherals for transmitting bytes from/to an USART peripheral to/from an SPI peripheral (in slave mode) by using DMA mode through the STM32F0xx USART LL API.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of GPIO, USART, DMA and SPI peripherals to transmit bytes between a USART and an SPI (in slave mode) in DMA mode.
+This example is based on the STM32F0xx USART LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 This example works with only one STM32F072RB-Nucleo RevC.